 Implement additional hygiene measures:

-When preparing your workplace, as standard, you should insist on mask-wearing within your buildings but also think about hand hygiene and install sanitizers in convenient locations around your workplace.
+When preparing your workplace, as standard, you should insist on mask-wearing within your buildings.
+Also, think about hand hygiene and install sanitizers in convenient locations around your workplace.
 Depending on the size of your company and how busy your buildings tend to be, you may also want to think about temperature scanning before allowing entry to your premises.
 Additionally, you should provide self-sealing bins for visitors to dispose of potentially contaminated tissues or previously used masks and PPE equipment.

 Also consider cleaning products that can get the job done.
 You can use purchased products to clean the air and adapt your homemade cleaning products to keep surfaces, walls, and floors clean.